mattvollmer/about/README.md

 ## Giving (and receiving) feedback
 It's not easy.
 Feedback can feel like conflict and we are wired to avoid conflict.
 To help with this, here are some tips for giving feedback to our teammates and for respectfully processing incoming feedback.

-- **Assume good intent**.
-We are all in this together and on rare occasions do people act in malice.
 - Use the SBI framework (Situation, Behaviour, Impact).
   - When you did/say ____________, I felt ______________ because ___________.
 - _Thanks for the feedback._